Popular Funeral Poems for Services, Memorials and Celebrations of Life

 2. Funeral Blues – W. H. Auden (1936)

-Originally written as a satirical piece, this poem later became famous after appearing in the film Four Weddings and a Funeral.
-This poem captures the overwhelming and world-stopping feeling of deep and personal grief.
-The speaker demands that the entire world halt its everyday activities to acknowledge the immense loss.
+Originally written as a satirical piece, this poem later became widely known after appearing in Four Weddings and a Funeral.
+It expresses the all-consuming nature of loss.

 Funeral Blues